h3imdall/ftp-remote-edit/README.md

 - `Show Hidden Files` - Force FTP Server to show hidden files (e.g. htaccess)
 - `Sort Folders Before Files` - When listing directory items, list subdirectories before listing files.
 - `Sort Servers By Name` - When listing servers items, list servers by name rather than by host.
+- `Ignored Names` - Files and directories matching these patterns and the `Ignored Names` core config setting will be ignored during indexing.
 - `Successful Upload Notification` - Show Notification on successful Upload
 - `Debug Mode` - Output debug messages to the console.